LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-1.md

 error: `#[panic_handler]` function required, but not found
 ```

-In the toolchain of riscv, it even doesn't have its builtin panic handler!
+In the toolchain of risc-v, it doesn't even have its builtin panic handler!

 Fine, let's build one to it: